kevinolega/homepage/now.md

 - Deadlift **255 lbs.** (365 lbs.
 1RM)
 - Strict Press **95 lbs.** (135 lbs.
 1RM)

-Since I'm stuck at home, I do a lot of body weight workouts like air squats, burpees and pull ups.
+Since I'm stuck at home, I do a lot of body weight workouts like jump ropes, air squats, burpees and pull ups.

 I practice bear crawls, crab walks and inch worms and other mobility and flexibility exercises.

+Since the lockdown I've been doing [Tabata exercises](https://minimalchanges.com/tabata) to develop my exercise consistency and endurance.

 ### personal